github/site-policy/Policies/github-terms-of-service.md

     </TD>
     <TD VALIGN="TOP">
         <details><summary open="false">:collapsible:</summary><BR>
-&dagger; The “Agreement” refers, collectively, to all the terms, conditions, notices contained or referenced in this document (the “Terms of Service” or the "Terms") and all other operating rules, policies (including the GitHub Privacy Statement, available at [github.com/site/privacy](https://github.com/site/privacy)) and procedures that we may publish from time to time on the Website.
-Most of our site policies are available at [help.github.com/categories/site-policy](/categories/site-policy/).
-These Terms also govern GitHub’s conference websites, such as [githubuniverse.com](https://githubuniverse.com/), and product websites, such as [atom.io](https://atom.io/).
-Occasionally, websites owned by GitHub may provide different or additional terms of service.
-If those additional terms conflict with this Agreement, the more specific terms apply to the relevant page or service.
+&dagger; The “Agreement” refers collectively to:

+- all the
+  - terms,
+  - conditions, *AND*
+  - notices

+  contained or referenced in this document<BR>*(collectively known as the “Terms of Service” or the "Terms")*

+  ***as well as***
+- all other
+  - operating rules,
+  - policies *AND*
+  - procedures

+  that we may publish from time to time on the Website.

+&dagger; Most of our site policies are available at [help.github.com/categories/site-policy](/categories/site-policy/).
+The GitHub Privacy Statement at [github.com/site/privacy](https://github.com/site/privacy) is a site policy, so is counted as part of the Agreement.

+&dagger; These Terms also govern GitHub's:

+- conference websites (such as [githubuniverse.com](https://githubuniverse.com/)), *AND*
+- product websites (such as [atom.io](https://atom.io/))

+excluding those websites that indicate that other terms apply.

+&dagger; If a website indicates additional terms apply, in addition to these, and they conflict with this Agreement, the more specific terms apply to the relevant page or service.
       </details>
     </TD>
   </TR>